LCCZK/IEL/final_report/1_Analysis.md

 What unexpected changes, challenges and/or problems have you encountered?
 -->

-The experience I had with my SLICC project was different in many ways compared to what I anticipated in my proposal.
+The experience I had with my SLICC project was different in many ways compared to what I proposed.

+At the time I was writing the proposal, I had little understanding on this topic therefore all

+other than simpaly knowing it is an issue, and it needs to be solved.

 At the start I was more focoused on how sensor failure could be solved rather than how I could solve it.
 Standing on the issue's perspective, I ignored difficulties to balance SLICC with my other responsibilities which led to [my struggales in time management](../blogs/24-10-21%20Talk_with_lecturer_&_onboard_new_members.md) and the declinde of my [motivation and mental health.](../blogs/25-02-22%20Interim_reflective_report.md) On top of that, [the feature](../blogs/24-11-30%20Coding_the_solution.md) I developed as my first attempt to slove sensor faliure was not too effective.
 I implemented an algorithm to calculate association error between cones, which, on paper, would work nicely.
 However, we did not realise until after the implementation, that there was a conflect between it and the existing algorithm whcih invalidate the solution.
 At this point there was not much time left before we have to finalise our algorithm design for the 2025 Formula Student competition

 ## So What?